RafDiMartino/module-12-challenge-team-profile-generator/README.md

 You can exit the program by choosing `Complete the team and generate the landing page` from the list of options or by pressing `ctrl + c`.

-At the end of the program, from your answers a `team.html` will be generated in the folder `output`
+At the end of the program, from your answers a `team.html` file will be generated in the folder `output`

 The following screenshot shows an example of the generated html file:
 ![application screenshot](./assets/images/application-screenshot.png)